-Our Law Firm has handled a wide array of cases involving negligent medical care and treatment of patients.
+Our Albuquerque wrongful death lawyer has handled a wide array of cases involving negligent medical care and treatment of patients.
 Partner Kurt D. Stoid was one of the first attorneys in Illinois to prosecute an HMO insurance company and its physicians and nurses for personal injury to a patient.
 Mr. Stoid’s work has brought about changes in the systems used in managed care health plans for the delivery of medical care and treatment to member patients, including the adequate management of a mother’s pregnancy and delivery of the infant, referral to specialists for high risk conditions, and the proper testing of medical conditions, such as breast mammography and biopsies for the early detection of breast cancer.

 For example, in l995 Mr. Stoid won a 9.7 million dollar jury verdict against an HMO physician for obstetrical negligence which brain damaged a child, the first Illinois case to hold a physician liable for the patient’s complete obstetrical care under a managed care insurance plan.

 In l998, Mr. Stoid represented a six-year-old child whose mother, a twenty-year-old single woman, died of an infection caused by negligent obstetrical care, specifically the early discharge of a mother from the hospital after delivery.
 Mr. Stoid recovered a 2.45 million dollar settlement against the obstetrician and the hospital for this orphaned child.